 Financial Aid & Scholarships

-Financial aid is offered by UMSON; the University of Maryland (UM); and external agencies.
+Financial aid is offered by UMSON; the University of Maryland, Baltimore (UMB); and external agencies.
 There are a wide variety of financial resources to assist you in achieving your educational goals and expenses.
 You may be eligible for both merit and need-based financial aid.
 Information regarding specific funding sources is listed below.

 - Financial Aid for Graduate Students